Kingdom of Larantuka

-The Kingdom of Larantuka was a historical monarchy in present-day East Nusa Tenggara, Indonesia.
-It was the one of the few, if not the only, indigenous Catholic polities in the territory of modern Indonesia.
-Acting as a tributary state of the Portuguese Crown, the Raja (King) of Larantuka controlled holdings on the islands of Flores, Solor, Adonara and Lembata.
-It was later purchased by Dutch East Indies from the Portuguese, prior to its annexation in 1904.
+The kingdom of Larantuka was a historical monarchy in present-day East Nusa Tenggara, Indonesia.
+It was one of the few, if not the only, indigenous Catholic polities in the territory of modern Indonesia.
+Acting as a tributary state of the Portuguese Crown, the Raja (King) of Larantuka controlled holdings on the islands of Flores (eastern part), Solor, Adonara, and Lembata.
+It was later purchased by Dutch East Indies from the Portuguese with the treaty of Lisbon of the year 1859.

-Despite losing its effective sovereignty after the annexation, the Kingdom's royal family persisted as traditional figureheads prior to the final abolition of the royal structure by republican authorities in 1962.